 Any player can win packages in up to two events during the tournament series, to give one to a friend or family member

-Variety of tournament formats: Match Play, Multi-Play, Knockout, PinGolf, Doubles, and Team!
+Variety of tournament formats: Match Play, Multi-Play, Knockout, PinGolf, and Team Brawl!

-IFPA World Pinball Player Ranking (WPPR) points towards state and international rankings for most events
+IFPA World Pinball Player Ranking (WPPR) points towards state and international rankings for many events

 Lots of raffle prizes at every event